-Panic or fear
+- Panic or fear

-Heart palpitations or racing heart
+- Heart palpitations or racing heart

-Irritability or anger
+- Irritability or anger

-What to expect from Anxiety Counseling
+What to Expect from Anxiety Counseling

 Anxiety counseling is a collaborative process, where the therapist and client work together to identify specific concerns and develop concrete skills and techniques for coping with anxiety.
 Clients can expect to practice their new skills outside of sessions to manage anxiety in situations that might make them uncomfortable.
 Therapy may be short- or long-term depending on the severity of symptoms.

-Who is it for?
+Who is Anxiety Therapy for?